Fiori-Tracker/fioritracker.github.io/1909FPS03/installation-guide/fioridev-steps.md

 ![](../res/modify_managed_systems.png)

-## Step 11 - Modify Manged systems
+## Step 11 - Connection status check for Managed systems

 In this step, you can check connection between your Central system and plugins/addons on your Managed systems.